sravanthi-27/Batch2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## How to Run Frontend

+Command to run Frontend:ng serve (or) npm start

+## How to Run Backend

+Command to run Backend:node filename.js (For our Project we have to run node server.js)